 13. Fondazione Museo Pino Pascali

-The Fondazione Museo Pino Pascali is the only contemporary art museum located in Polignano a Mare, Italy.
+The Fondazione Museo Pino Pascali is the only contemporary art museum in Polignano a Mare, Italy.
 It was founded in 2010 by the artist’s widow, Laura Pascali.

 The Fondazione Museo Pino Pascali also promotes educational activities related to the artist and his work.
 Visiting the museum is among the best things to do aside from walking at Polignano a Mare’s beautiful beaches.